eloots/Pi-Akka-Cluster/Hypriot-OS-Installation-Instructions.md

 We're also using the latest version of Hypriot (1.10.0 at the time of writing).
 For a complete list of available versions, see the [downloads page](https://blog.hypriot.com/downloads/).

+Next:

-Insert the card into the micro SD slot on your Raspberry Pi (should work on Raspberry Pi 2 and 3 - Model B and B+), power-up the Pi and log-in as user _akkapi_ using ssh (password is also _akkapi_).
+- Insert the card into the micro SD slot on your Raspberry Pi (should work on Raspberry Pi 2 and 3 - Model B and B+).
+- Power-up the Pi.
+- Be patient...
+Installation progress is indicated on the LED strip (provided one is plugged into the GPIO connector).
+- After about 1.5 minute, you can log-in on the Raspberry Pi.
+Log-in as user _akkapi_ using ssh (password is also _akkapi_).
+- It takes between 4 and 6 minutes to complete the initial installation (depending on the speed of the micro SD card).

 > Note: During the first boot, a number of things happen:
 >